koushikCode/graphTraversal/README.md

 # Graph Traversal Algorithms
-Implementation of Breadth First Search and Depth First Search Algorithms in Java using a Non-Recursive approach.
+Implementation of the Breadth First Search and the Depth First Search Algorithms in Java using a Non-Recursive approach.